 What we like: Ultralight, comfortable, and vents well.

-What we don’t: Pricey and the magnetic chin buckle can clog with dirt.
+What we don’t: Magnetic chin buckle can clog with dirt.

 See the Petzl Sirocco Helmet